 Setting Up Your Electric Pressure Washer

-Again, we currently own this $99 Electric Pressure Washer from Ryobi.
+Again, we currently own this $99 Electric Pressure Washer from Ryobi (here is the current model).
 We bought it for our beach house in 2018, and when we moved we opted to bring it with us instead of an older/larger version we had before – just because this one is so compact and reliable and (most importantly) GOOD AT CLEANING.
 There are definitely more powerful (and more expensive) options out there, but this pressure washer has always met our needs.
 Always.
 In fact, we don’t even use it on it’s highest setting.
 That’s how adequately powerful it is.
 Plus it’s pretty much the most affordable option out there and we especially love that it’s compact and easy to use.
 So unless you have a special need for something more intense, this is a fantastic option.

 The box includes everything shown above, you just need to supply water (via a garden hose) and power.
 And, as we show in the video, set-up is pretty much as easy as just connecting those two things!